-Split to Hvar, the ultimate guide.
+Split to Hvar, the ultimate guide for the year 2021.
 Can you smoke, take pets?
 And what are the costs, ferries, catamarans and early morning speedboat options to Split Airport?

-It is the most sought-after transfer from the mainland to a Croatian island, as they hype about Hvar Town and the rest of Europe’s sunniest island continues to know.
-Here is what you need to know about getting from Split to the island of Hvar.
+It is the most sought-after transfer from the mainland to a Croatian island.
+The hype about Hvar Town and the rest of Europe’s sunniest island remains strong, even during the pandemic.
+Here is what you need to know about getting from Split to the island of Hvar in 2021.

 - The Stari Grad Ferry from Split to Hvar

 - Winter and Summer Split to Hvar Schedules for the Ferry and Catamaran

 - Is There a Car Ferry from Split to Hvar Town?

 - Useful Things to Know about the Split – Stari Grad Ferry

 - Where to Find the Hvar to Split Ferry Timetable

 - A Peak Season Split to Hvar Catamaran Trick

 - Pets, Dogs and Christmas Trees on the Catamaran and Ferry